najlachamseddine/zkp-protocol-ex/README.md

-# zkp protocol: exponentiatioon and elliptic curve authentication
+# zkp protocol: exponentiation and elliptic curve authentication

 This is a client/server application for authentication based on exponentiation and elliptic curve.